The Nucle Saga

-The Nucle Saga is a fantasy-fiction trilogy novel series created and written by Saif Ur Rahman.
-Contact your local bookstore or visit Amazon.com to purchase the books.
+The Nucle Saga is a fantasy fiction trilogy novel series created and written by Saif Ur Rahman, now exclusively available on all Amazon international stores.

 About the Author

-Saif Ur Rahman, the author of The Nucle Saga, is a fantasy writer with a background in engineering and project management.
-Born and raised in the Kingdom of Saudi Arabia, he now resides in Ontario, Canada, where he teaches Project Management (PRJM), Global Supply Chain Management (GSCM), and Global Business Management (GBM) at local colleges.
+Saif Ur Rahman Omair, the author of The Nucle Saga, is a fantasy writer with a background in engineering and project management.
+Born and raised in the Kingdom of Saudi Arabia, he now resides in Ontario, Canada.
 Passionate about teaching and public speaking, he blends his analytical mindset with storytelling to craft immersive narratives.

 The first book of The Nucle Saga took seven years to develop before its publication in 2012.
 It was followed by the second book in 2018 and the third and final installment in 2023.
 The final book, mostly written during the COVID-19 pandemic, became the fastest-written entry in the series despite an anticipated five-year production cycle.
 While drafting the conclusion, the author debated multiple endings, even drawing inspiration from Netflix’s Black Mirror: Bandersnatch, but ultimately settled on a single, definitive finale after consulting trusted readers.